public-key-cryptography/public-key-editor/README.md

 	reassure themselves that because ciphers such as coprime root extraction or RSA have withstood many decades of public cryptanalysis, that this gives them a certain level of confidence in the security of the ciphers which is a false or erroneous assumption because cryptanalysts are secretive.
-They don't know that the coprime root extraction cipher has been broken for a few decades.
+They don't know that coprime root extraction has been broken for a few decades which is why RSA was rejected for digital signature algorithms.

 	Another broken cipher that is being backed by a number of companies is the learning with errors ci- pher.
 In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[],